t0xh3x/pfserver/readme.md

   Add or remove file names to exclude them from the directory listing.

 - **Header text, header image**:
-  To use a header image instead of text comment out the line:
   ```
   '<img src="header.jpg"/>',
   ```
-  and comment in:
   ```
   <h1>Python File Server</h1>',
   ```
-  One or the other can be remove.
+  To use a header image instead or header text comment out or remove one of them.
+  The header image is located in `pfserver_files/`.

 ## Usage